-A Geographic Information System (GIS) is defined as using different types of geographical data to analyze, visualize, model, digitize, store, and manage information to create maps and reports that can be viewed on a paper map, digital image map, or online interactive map.
+A Geographic Information System (GIS) is defined as using different types of geographical data to analyze, visualize, model, digitize, store, and manage information to create maps and reports that can be viewed on a paper map, digital map, or online interactive map.

-The McLean County GIS Consortium (members: McLean County, City of Bloomington, and the Town of Normal) provides GIS apps, maps, and data downloads.
-To view these maps and apps, visit McGIS’s website.
+The McLean County GIS Consortium (members: McLean County, City of Bloomington, and the Town of Normal) provides GIS applications, maps, and data downloads.
+To view these products, visit the McGIS website.

 Disclaimer: The information displayed on McLean County maps and apps is for informational purposes only.
-Although it is believed to be accurate at the time of production, McLean County does not warrant that the information displayed is error free.
+Although it is believed to be accurate at the time of production, McLean County does not warrant that the information displayed is error-free.
 The user acknowledges and agrees that the use of maps and apps is at the sole risk of the user.